Canning Stewed Tomatoes

 I have to say that it’s not mandatory to peel the tomatoes (which means that you can use tiny tomatoes too like Matt’s Wild for example).
 If you don’t mind the skin you can leave it on but take into consideration that it doesn’t break down much during cooking.

-I set the bowl of tomatoes aside and get to work on the rest of the vegetables.
+Step two – prep the rest of the ingredients.
+Set the bowl of tomatoes aside and get to work on the rest of the vegetables.
+Peel and dice the garlic and onions and then dice the celery and green peppers.

-I start by adding 1/4 cup of olive oil to the large pot and I turn the heat to high.
-Once the oil is hot, I add the diced onions and turn the heat down to medium/high.
+Step three – cook the stewed tomatoes.
+Start by adding olive oil to a large pot and turn the heat to high.
+Once the oil is hot, add the diced onions and turn the heat down to medium/high.

 Now it’s just a matter of cooking and stirring these stewed tomatoes (pot stays uncovered) until they reach the desired consistency.